albertovalzgris/markdown-cv/index.md

 ## Currently

+**Post-doctoral Research Fellow**
-Post-doctoral Research Fellow, Polytechnic University of Turin
+Interuniversity Department of Regional and Urban Studies and Planning Polytechnic University of Turin viale Mattioli 39
+10125 Torino
+Italy

 ### Specialized in